araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ## Defining Proper Action Bound - Extracting the Limits with PPO

-An aspect I wanted to improve was properly defining the boundaries of the action space.
+First, I wanted to have a finer definition of the action space.
-In part one, I quickly fixed it by limiting the action space to 3% of the original.
+Definining correct boundaries for the action space is important both for the speed of convergence and the final performance.
+A larger action space provides the agent with more flexibility, potentially leading to better performance at the cost of slower learning.
+Conversely, a smaller action space can accelerate learning but may result in suboptimal solutions.

-For a more precise definition, I [recorded](https://gist.github.com/araffin/e069945a68aa0d51fcdff3f01e945c70) the actions taken by a trained PPO agent and took the 2.5th and 97.5th percentile for the new limits.
+Thus, instead of simply restricting the action space to a small percentage of the original, I [recorded](https://gist.github.com/araffin/e069945a68aa0d51fcdff3f01e945c70) the actions taken by a trained PPO agent and took the 2.5th and 97.5th percentiles for the new limits.
 In other words, the new action space contains 95% of the actions commanded by a trained PPO agent[^define-space]:
 ```python
 # np.percentile(actions, 2.5, axis=0)